Travis Air Force Base: 660th Aircraft Maintenance Squadron

-The 660th Aircraft Maintenance Squadron provides combat-ready maintenance personnel and organizational support to inspect, service, and repair all transient and 6 assigned KC-46A aircraft and at least 1 KC-10A.
+The 660th Aircraft Maintenance Squadron provides combat-ready maintenance personnel and organizational support to inspect, service, and repair all transient and 6 assigned KC-46A aircraft.
 It generates aerial refueling and strategic airlift to support flying activities of four aerial refueling squadrons.
 It ensures readiness of personnel and equipment for deployment.
 It maintains mission capable aircraft supporting AMC's global mission.

 60th Maintenance Squadron

 A C-5 Galaxy takes off from Travis AFB during the Thunder Over Solano Air Show in May 2014.

-The 60th Maintenance Squadron provides organizational and field-level repair, maintenance, inspection and refurbishment of 26 C-5, 27 KC-10 and 13 C-17 aircraft.
+The 60th Maintenance Squadron provides organizational and field-level repair, maintenance, inspection and refurbishment of 26 C-5, and 13 C-17 aircraft.
 It inspects, services, and overhauls 674 units of aerospace ground equipment worth over $12 million.
 It manages a 55-acre munitions storage area.
 It provides mission capable aircraft in direct support of AMC's global mission.
 It inspects, services, and overhauls aircraft fuel systems.
 It maintains avionic, hydraulic, electrical and environmental system components for C-5 and C-17 aircraft.
 It calibrates and repairs over 8,800 items in a regional test, measurement, and diagnostic equipment laboratory.
 It directly supports AMC's global reach mission for AMC's largest wing.

 60th Maintenance Operations Squadron

-The 60th Maintenance Operations Squadron provides critical support for the maintenance, modification and scheduling of 26 C-5 and 27 KC-10 aircraft valued at $9 billion.
+The 60th Maintenance Operations Squadron provides critical support for the maintenance, modification and scheduling of 26 C-5 aircraft valued at $9 billion.
 It controls maintenance actions and manages all aircraft and mission statistics.
 It manages $340 million in real property and provides group-level mobility support for AMC's largest wing.
 It develops and executes aircraft/ancillary training and provides aircraft maintenance training support for the Pacific Rim.